gndclouds/gndclouds/posts/how-we-use-glitch-github-and-vercel-to-collaborate-remotely.md

 layout: layouts/post.njk
 ---

-Over the past few months our team has been working interdependently and remotely on some web project which we are going to share soon but in the mean time I wanted to share a bit about our current pipeline.
+Over the past few months our team has been working interdependently and remotely on some web project which we are going to share soon but in the mean time I wanted to share a bit about our current pipeline.<!-- excerpt -->

 **Glitch** for development → **GitHub** for version control → **Vercel** for hosting or **Render** for hosting